cloudmesh-community/book/chapters/msg/graphql.md

 ### Directives :o:

-Directives are used to change structure of queries at runtime using variables.
-Directive can be attached to field or fragment inclusion.
+Directives are used to change the structure of queries at runtime using variables.
+Directives can be attached to field or fragment inclusion.

+:o: grammar makes this too difficult to understand

 There are two directives which must be supported by any graphql-server implementation

 * `@skip (if: Boolean)` - It skips the field if argument is true
 * `@Include (if: Boolean)` - It inclues the field if argument is true

-Query
+When using the query

 ```graphql
 {